Jump To Section

 Once all the active bees have left the nests, you can plug these holes to keep them from returning the next season.
 However, this cannot be done till July or August, so you will need to find other ways to combat them until this time.
 A liquid treatment can be sprayed in areas where these bees are likely to nest.

 However, it’s best to spray in early April before they start hunting for a new home.
 Timing is essential when it comes to combating these bees.
-You don’t seal the holes during their active season because they can chew their way through the barrier.
+You don’t want to seal the holes during their active season because they can chew their way through the barrier.

 Contact Us To Become Pest Free Today!